mrxbox98/dcli/README.md

 Let's view our historic Crucible stats across all of our characters for all time:

 ```
-$ dcliah --name mesh#3230 --mode all_pvp --moment all_time -class all
+$ dcliah --name mesh#3230 --mode all_pvp --moment all_time --class all
 ```

 ### Putting it all together